foo-software/lighthouse-check-action/README.md

   </tr>
 </table>

-## Example usage
+## Example Usage

-In the below example we run Lighthouse on two URLs which logs scores, saves the HTML reports as artifacts, uploads them to AWS S3, and notifies via Slack with details about the change in Git.
+In the below example we run Lighthouse on two URLs, log scores, save the HTML reports as artifacts, upload reports to AWS S3, notify via Slack with details about the change from Git data.

 ```yaml
 name: Test Lighthouse Check